UVa Course Catalog (Unofficial, Lou's List)

 SPAN 4600Literature and Cinema (3)

-Explores the relationship between literature and film as narrative arts, focusing on contemporary classics of the Spanish and Spanish-American novel and their cinematic adaptations.
+Explores the relationship between literature and film.
+Students will explore Spanish novels, short stories, and plays and their cinematic adaptations as well as be introduced to film, language and theory.
 Prerequisite: SPAN 3010, 3300, and 3 credits of 3400-3430, or departmental placement.

 SPAN 4615Spanish Cinema (3)